Picard groups of moduli spaces of curves with symmetry: Introduction

 \begin{corollary} For all $g\geq 2$, we have

 \end{corollary}

-Work of Arsie-Vistoli \cite{arsievistoli} shows that the Picard group the moduli stack of smooth hyperelliptic curves over $\CC$ is cyclic of order $4g+2$ when $g$ is even and $8g+4$ when $g$ is odd.
+Work of Arsie--Vistoli \cite{arsievistoli} shows that the Picard group of the moduli stack of smooth hyperelliptic curves over $\CC$ is cyclic of order $4g+2$ when $g$ is even and $8g+4$ when $g$ is odd.
 Corollary \ref{hyperellipticcorollary} is an analogue of their result in the setting of orbifolds.